nedbat/coveragepy/doc/index.rst

 can show which parts of your product code are being exercised by tests, and which are not.

-The latest version is 3.0.1, released 7 July 2009.
-It is supported on Python 2.3 through 2.6.
+The latest version is 3.1, released ??WHEN??.
+It is supported on Python 2.3 through 3.1.

 Quick start